ourfriendselectric/golden-robot-records/_riot-records/rr-four.md

 youtube_url: 'https://www.youtube.com/channel/UChN-bjOR9w-vP8ZgjmqJrnw'
 hero_path: /uploads/Screen Shot 2018-11-19 at 12.06.54 pm.png
 albums:
-  - image_path: /images/EP COVER BOLD FINAL 3D 3000.jpg
+  - image_path: /images/EP COVER BOLD FINAL 3D.jpg
+  - image_path: /she shin tile 6 copy.jpg
+  - image_path: /she shin tile copy.jpg
 ---

 A 90’s child with a micro-chip on her shoulder.<br>Escaper of death and stereotypes.<br>Toured the world in a rock band.<br>Leading role in a Flume video.<br>Run over by a ten tonne truck scratch free.<br>Found salvation in electronica with the jilted generation.<br>Lover of space and dimensional travel.<br>Frequenter of the future.<br>6 out of 9 lives left.<br>Don’t ask questions but you can come if you want to.